jimbaker/acrawler/README.md

 syntax](https://www.python.org/dev/peps/pep-0492/#asynchronous-context-managers-and-async-with)
 for more details on this protocol with `__aenter__` and `__aexit__` methods.

+## Redis support

+Now added with `RedisScheduler`, which parallels `SimpleScheduler` (built on `asyncio.Queue`) but more work to be done.

+Note that we want to keep track of work items in Redis, not jobs/tasks as we see in tools like [arq](https://arq-docs.helpmanual.io/) or [Celery](http://www.celeryproject.org/).
+This is because we have homogeneous tasks, and for an at-scale crawl, we want to do more interesting scheduling of this work based on the characteristics of these work items.

+Next steps also include considering how to cluster.
+While in general URLs would be a great partition key, we cannot just use `...{url}...` in our keys given that the `seen` and `frontier` keys are global!
+So some additional work.

 ## Typing

 Adding static type annotations is a forthcoming step.